Émile-Jacques Ruhlmann: Biography

 For his furniture, Ruhlmann used rare and expensive woods such as ebony and rosewood, coverings of sharkskin, and handles and inlays of ivory.
 The forms were very simple, without ostentation.
 It could take as much as eight months to make a single piece of furniture.
 Although Ruhlmann's pieces were extremely expensive, they cost more to make than what Ruhlmann charged for them.
 He stated his faith in the future was what inspired him to continue making furniture, even as it was bringing him debt.
 In his early years he had the work done by different Paris furniture workshops, but in 1923 he opened his own workshop, on Rue Ouessant in the 15th arrondissement, where his own craftsmen made the pieces.

 Ruhlmann's work received international attention at the Paris International Exhibition of Modern Decorative and Industrial Arts in 1925, the event which gave "Art Deco" its name.
-He had his own pavilion, the Hôtel du collectionneur (House of a Collector), with full-scale displays of his furniture in palatal settings.
+He had his own pavilion, the Hôtel du collectionneur (House of a Collector), with full-scale displays of his furniture in palatial settings.

 His pavilion at the 1925 Exposition brought him a number of famous clients, including the Rothschild and Worms banking families, Eugène Schueller, the owner of L'Oreal, the aircraft and automobile constructor Gabriel Voisin, the fashion designer Jeanne Paquin, the writer Colette and the playwright Paul Géraldy, who asked him to design stage sets for his plays.

 He made a particularly original desk for the office of André Tardieu, the President of the French state council.
 This monumental piece was painted in black lacquer.
 He decided to make a copy of the desk for himself, of ebony from Macassar, featuring a pivoting lamp and supports for a telephone.

 He made another specially designed piece for Georges-Marie Haardt, the director of the Citroen automobile company, who led several celebrated voyages of exploration.
 This was a rolling table for presenting drawings, which he produced in several versions, made of lacquered rosewood, oak, mahogany and linden.